 Field Marshal Bernard Montgomery was given a hero's welcome as he drove through Copenhagen a week after the liberation.
 Photo: Public domain

 While Danes were celebrating in the days following liberation, those living on the island of Bornholm were being bombarded by Soviet forces.
 According to historian Børge Kure, news of the destruction of hundreds of homes in Rønne and Nexø was not allowed to reach the rest of Denmark lest it ruin the liberation celebrations.

 After two days of bombardment, Soviet troops came on land on May 9th, leading to a German surrender of the island.
 The Soviets would remain on Bornholm until April 5th, 1946.

-All across Denmark on Monday, various events were held to commemorate the 70th anniversary of liberation.
+All across Denmark, various events were held in 2015 to commemorate the 70th anniversary of liberation.

 A version of this article was published in 2015 to mark the 70th anniversary of the liberation.